ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 We are absolutely delighted to present to you one of our most exclusive LN Pick of the Month maps.
 A spectacular chart created by none other than [Emida](https://osu.ppy.sh/users/11937683), a mapper whose name is already widely recognised within the mania community for their exceptional library of LN maps.
 For this special feature, we have carefully selected [Yorushika - Haru](https://osu.ppy.sh/beatmapsets/2115489#mania/4442387), a fan-favourite anime song from the franchise that gained massive popularity and even went viral at one point, making it a perfect choice for this showcase.

-The chart itself is a masterfully designed experience, brimming with a rich variety of LN skillsets that have been mapped with precision and cleanliness, all while incorporating the energetic and dynamic style of O2Jam.
+The chart itself is a masterfully designed experience, brimming with a rich variety of LN skill sets that have been mapped with precision and cleanliness, all while incorporating the energetic and dynamic style of O2Jam.
 Whether you're looking for a map that challenges your technical abilities, offers creative patterning, or simply provides an incredibly fun and engaging playthrough, this chart has something to offer for everyone.

 So, what are you waiting for?
 If you enjoy the map and appreciate the effort that went into its creation, be sure to show your support by giving it a positive rating.
 It means a lot to the mapper and helps us bring you even more amazing picks in the future!